 If the “waterfall display” does not complete, the LED’s will display a solid sequence.
 Please contact Monnit with the gateway ID and a description and/or image of the LED sequence.

 Confirm the gateway is operating on the local Ethernet network with a valid IP address

 Note: The Ethernet gateway does have a local configuration page which can be accessed through a browser.
 In order to access this page, you will need to find the IP address being assigned to the gateway via DHCP the first time it is connected to the Ethernet network.
-The gateway does not have a default IP address, and requires DHCP the first time it is configured.
+The gateway does not have a default IP address unless you enable the Auto IP feature of the gateway, and generally requires DHCP the first time it is configured.
 Also, the gateway requires a physical action to activate the local configuration page.

 Once the gateway is connected to a local Ethernet network and powered on, the bottom LED will blink red, blink green, and go solid green (though sometimes it may appear it goes straight to solid green) if the gateway is able to retrieve a valid IP address and communicate on the Ethernet network.
 If you see the bottom LED go solid green, the gateway has a valid IP and is able to communicate on the local network.
 If it goes red, the gateway is unable to retrieve an IP address.
 You will want to contact the party that supports your network to determine why the gateway is unable to retrieve an IP address via DHCP.

 Note: Be sure to enable the spanning-tree portfast feature (common on many Cisco routers/switches).
 Also, some older Ethernet Gateways may struggle to operate with partially compressed DNS responses.

 Confirm the network allows for traffic to the Internet over outbound TCP port 3000 (inbound port is not specified), and that the DNS server on the network can resolve sensorsgateway.com